How Southpointe Can Help

 Gummy Smile Correction Procedure

 At your first appointment, we can address your concerns and give you options based on your particular situation.
-Your dentist will take x-rays, and the ratio of your smile’s gums to teeth will be assessed.
+Your “dentist near me” will take x-rays, and the ratio of your smile’s gums to teeth will be assessed.
 Using that information, your dentists will come up with a treatment plan customized for your smile.

 We utilize the latest technology, allowing us to take care of most gummy smile concerns in our office.
 Many times, the excess gum tissue can be removed and recontoured using laser treatment.
 This will reveal a longer, more natural-looking smile.